 You ask Cursor to fix a React component, and it cites prop names from dist/components/Foo.js (the compiled old version), producing a patch that’s totally wrong.
 Or you ask “how do we implement rate limiting?” and it answers from vendor/express-rate-limit/ rather than your own middleware.
-In both cases Cursor pulled the wrong files into the context window — build output, vendored third-party code, backup files, generated artifacts.
-This article shows how to diagnose it and how to lock Cursor to your real source.
+In both cases Cursor pulled the wrong files into context: build output, vendored third-party code, backup files, generated artifacts.

 Common causes